ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/weekly/weekly-updates/README.md

 - Computed travel time matrix and created visualization using UrbanAccess with Pandana (Rain)
 - Updated the CDB data wrangling file to output a CSV with standardized column names (Graham) - 2 hours
 - Discussed and planned out the high level data manipulation and score computing (All) - 6 hours
-- Built web scraper to collect cultural POIT review counts (Yuxuan)
+- Built web scraper to collect cultural POIT review counts (Yuxuan) - 8 hours
 - Set up and filled the Github project log up until May 5 (Luka)
 - Software research and exploration.
-See Wiki links in Taiga.io (Yuxuan + Luka)
+See Wiki links in Taiga.io (Yuxuan + Luka) - 15 hours
 - CDB and ODACF data filtering (Graham + Rain) - 3 hours
 - Develop time matrix using R5 (All) - 8 hours
 - Discussed method to develop score computations (All) - 8 hours